ministryofjustice/cloud-platform-user-guide/source/documentation/monitoring-an-app/application-metrics.md

 #### Add a NetworkPolicy resource

-By default, all connections from outside a namespace are blocked, therefore a network policy is required for the `monitoring` namespace to be able to connect into an application namespace to scrape the metrics endpoint.
+The Prometheus server is in the 'monitoring' namespace, but by default, any network connections from outside your application's namespace will be blocked.
+So, to allow prometheus to scrape your application's `/metrics` endpoint, we need to add a network policy to allow connections from the monitoring namespace.

 Create and apply a new resource `<application>-networkPolicy.yaml`, as below: